nvangils/KEK-BT-XSUITE/README.md

 ## SAD2XS

-This project relied on the SAD2XS converter written by John Salvesen as found here
+This project relied on the SAD2XS converter written by John Salvesen.
+The package is available at [SAD2XS](https://pypi.org/project/sad2xs/).

+For referencing, please refer to:
 "CONSISTENT REPRESENTATION OF LATTICES BETWEEN OPTICS CODE FOR FCC-ee SUPERKEKB AND MORE"
 J. Salvesen, G. Iadarola, G. Broggi, H. Sugimoto, K. Oide, G. Roy, A. Oeftiger